Happy New Year!

 I am a huge fan of the theatre, and there is a buzz around one show in particular this year that is almost palpable.

-Originally a play in two parts – and with several adaptations already existing (including a TV miniseries starring Meryl Streep and Emma Thompson) – this is the first time both parts will be fused together.
+A play in two parts – and with several adaptations already existing (including a TV miniseries starring Meryl Streep and Emma Thompson) – this is the first time both parts will be fused together in a mammoth endeavour.

 The play’s talented cast includes Andrew Garfield (The Social Network and The Amazing Spider-Man), Denise Gough (People Places and Things), Nathan Lane (The Producers), James McArdle (The Young Chekhov Season) and Russell Tovey (Being Human).

-Angels in America is being directed by the incomparable Olivier and Tony Award winning director Marianne Elliot, whose other work includes The Curious Incident of the Dog in the Night-Time and War Horse – two shows I adored.
+Angels in America is directed by the incomparable Olivier and Tony Award winning director Marianne Elliot, whose other work includes The Curious Incident of the Dog in the Night-Time and War Horse – two shows I adored.
 Much like Elliot’s previous work, the iconic story of Angels in America will be brought to life on the stage with impressive set-design and elaborate physical theatre.
-I only hope I can go on opening night!

-Previews of the most talked-about show of 2017 will begin on 11 April, and booking opens this month.
+Previews of the most talked-about show of 2017 will begin on 11 April.

 The 'Comoran Strike' Screen Adaptation